Kinesiology / Physical Education

 COMB 401.1 Self Defense I (0.5- 2 units)

-A beginning level course designed to teach the principles and skills of self-defense.
+Designed to teach the principles and skills of self-defense at a beginning level.
 Areas covered will be mental preparation, avoidance of situations conducive to assault, punching, kicking, pressure points and defenses.
 Includes instruction in both non-violent and violent defenses.
+Students taking this course to meet the Movement Based Course requirement for the Associate Degree for Transfer (AA-T) in Kinesiology should take this course for 1.0 unit.

 COMB 401.2 Self Defense II (0.5- 2 units)

-An intermediate level course designed to teach the principles and skills of self-defense.
+Designed to teach the principles and skills of self-defense at an intermediate level.
 Includes mental preparation, avoidance of situations conducive to assault, punching, kicking, pressure points and defenses.
 Instruction in both non-violent and violent defenses.
+Students taking this course to meet the Movement Based Courses requirement for the Associate Degree for Transfer (AA-T) in Kinesiology should take this course for 1.0 unit.

 COMB 401.3 Self Defense III (0.5- 2 units)

-An advanced intermediate level course designed to teach the principles and skills of self-defense including mental preparation, avoidance of situations conducive to assault, punching, kicking, pressure points and defenses.
-Instruction in both non-violent and violent defenses.
+Designed to teach the principles and skills of self-defense at an advanced intermediate level.
+Areas covered will be mental preparation, avoidance of situations conducive to assault, punching, kicking, pressure points and defenses.
+Includes instruction in both non-violent and violent defenses.
+Students taking this course to meet the Movement Based Course requirement for the Associate Degree for Transfer (AA-T) in Kinesiology should take this course for 1.0 unit.

 COMB 401.4 Self Defense IV (0.5- 2 units)

-An advanced level course designed to teach the principles and skills of self-defense including mental preparation, avoidance of situations conducive to assault, punching, kicking, pressure points and defenses.
-Includes instruction in both non-violent and violent defenses at an advanced level.
+Designed to teach the principles and skills of self-defense at an advanced level.
+Areas covered will be mental preparation, avoidance of situations conducive to assault, punching, kicking, pressure points and defenses.
+Includes instruction in both non-violent and violent defenses.
+Students taking this course to meet the Movement Based Course requirement for the Associate Degree for Transfer (AA-T) in Kinesiology should take this course for 1.0 unit.

 FITN 106 Varsity Conditioning (0.5- 2 units)